 - 1 1/3 cup buttermilk room temperature

-- Preheat your oven to 350°F, then liberally spray 2 8-inch round cake pans with non-stick baking spray.
+- Preheat your oven to 350°F, then liberally spray 2 8-inch or 9-inch round cake pans with non-stick baking spray.

 - In a mixing bowl, sift together the cake flour and baking powder three times then set aside.